WebOrigami/docs/content/async-tree/FunctionMap.md

 }
 ```

-Unlike async tree classes like [ObjectTree](ObjectTree.html), an `FunctionTree` can often accept keys which it does not make public in its `keys` iterator.
-The sample `FunctionTree` defined above exposes only three keys ("Alice", "Bob", "Carol"), but will actually accept any key.
+Unlike async tree classes like [ObjectMap](ObjectMap.html), an `FunctionMap` can often accept keys which it does not make public in its `keys` iterator.
+The sample `FunctionMap` defined above exposes only three keys ("Alice", "Bob", "Carol"), but will actually accept any key.

 ```console
 $ ori keys function.js/